 You cannot see an illusion; you can only see through it.

-It is precisely what is perceiving the illusion that you identify with.
+It is precisely what is perceiving the illusion that you identify with: the mind.

 Here is why the human mind sees only illusion.

 The mind does not feel; it is processor of information.